skymoonya/rsbuild-plugin-legacy-deps-compat/README.md

 export default defineConfig({
   plugins: [
-    // The project is using any version of webpack with postcss@7.x. legacyDepsCompat(),
+    // The project is using any version of webpack and postcss@7.x. legacyDepsCompat(),

-    // The project is using any version of webpack with postcss@<7, but want to use postcss@8 in rsbuild. legacyDepsCompat({
+    // The project is using any version of webpack and postcss@<7, but want to use postcss@8 in rsbuild. legacyDepsCompat({
       // Place the postcss.config.js file in the "compat" directory.
       configDir: 'compat',